SER515Team23/MathBrick/README.md

 #### Step 2
 Double click the main application named "MathBrick" to show the app entrance login page.
 #### Step 3
-Use the accounts information in login page provided only at develop stage.
+Use the accounts information below provided only at development stage.
+Beginner: b01 password: 123
+Intermediate: i01 password: 123
+Advanced: a01 password: 123
+Teacher: t01 password: 123
+Admin: admin password: admin

 #### Step 4
 Enjoy your journey in learning Math with our MathBrick!!